 Use: When evaluating single year cost effectiveness, the base year of the analysis typically reflects the year in which CDM is implemented (i.e., the "program year").
-However, if desired, a base year that is not the "program year" may be used.
+In situations where the user may not have the cost inputs for the program year (i.e. during the program design phase), a base year that is not the "program year" may be used.
 When multiple program years of CDM are assessed, a consistent base year should be used to assess benefits and costs to ensure consistency across all program years included in the analysis.
 Please refer to Section 6.2 for more information regarding different screening aggregation.